Putney Lower Common

 Putney Lower Common is an open parkland space in the London Borough of Wandsworth between the town centres of Putney and Barnes.
 It is part of Wimbledon and Putney Commons, lying 1.5 miles from the rest of the common area.

 Geography

-The common has an area 13.22 ha, it borders with Barn Elms and Beverley Brook on the north, the residential Commondale and Horne Way areas on the west with Lower Common South road on the south, and with Barnes Common on the west side; the Lower Richmond road and Queen's ride run across the common.
+The common has an area 13.22 ha, it borders with Barn Elms and Beverley Brook on the north, the residential Commondale and Horne Way areas on the west with Lower Common South road on the south, and with Barnes Common on the west side.
+The Lower Richmond road and Queen's ride run across the common.

 History

-The land was enclosed from the 15th century, in 1871 the Wimbledon and Putney Commons act entrusted the land from the Spencer family, to the Wimbledon and Putney Commons Conservators (WPCC), who have been responsible for managing the land ever since.
+The land was enclosed from the 15th century, the Wimbledon and Putney Commons Act 1871 (34 & 35 Vict. c. cciv) entrusted the land from the Spencer family, to the Wimbledon and Putney Commons Conservators (WPCC), who have been responsible for managing the land ever since.